User blocks guide¶

 .

-the block.
-The Common library pane displays the block with the highest
+as the Common library pane displays only the latest version of the block to users.

-folder, the Common library pane does not display this block, which
+the Common library pane does not display this block, thus indicating that the update has failed.

-advisable to make sure that the block is displayed correctly in the
+the block is displayed correctly in the Common library pane when you finish.

 Upgrading the block in the workflow¶